goauthentik/authentik/website/integrations/services/nextcloud/index.md

 :::

 ### SAML auth

-#### Preparation

-The following placeholders will be used:

--   `nextcloud.company` is the FQDN of the Nextcloud install.
--   `authentik.company` is the FQDN of the authentik install.

 Create an application in authentik and note the slug you choose, as this will be used later.
 In the Admin Interface, go to _Applications_ -> _Providers_.
 Create a _SAML provider_ with the following parameters: